Philosophy of self: Self as perspective

 Christian List argues that the existence of first-personal facts has metaphysical implications.
 List argues that the existence of first-personal facts is evidence against physicalism, and evidence against other third-personal metaphysical pictures, including standard versions of dualism.
 List also argues that there exists a "quadrilemma" for theories of consciousness.
 He claims that at most three of the following metaphysical claims can be true: 'first-person realism', 'non-solipsism', 'non-fragmentation', and 'one world' – and thus at least one of these four must be false.
 List has proposed a model he calls the "many-worlds theory of consciousness" in order to reconcile the subjective nature of consciousness without lapsing into solipsism.

 Some philosophers have argued that there exists a connection between the nature of the self and the nature of time.
 Vincent Conitzer argues that the self is related to A series and B series theories of time, and that arguments in favor of the A-theory of time are more effective as arguments for the combined position of both A-theory being true and the "I" being metaphysically privileged from other perspectives.
-Caspar Hare has made similar arguments with the theories of egocentric presentism, a form of solipsism introduces by Hare that argues that the experiences of other individuals are not present in the way that one's current perspective is. and perspectival realism, in which things within perceptual awareness have a defining intrinsic property that exists absolutely and not relative to anything.
+Caspar Hare has made similar arguments with the theories of egocentric presentism, a form of solipsism introduced by Hare that argues that the experiences of other individuals are not present in the way that one's current perspective is. and perspectival realism, in which things within perceptual awareness have a defining intrinsic property that exists absolutely and not relative to anything.
 Several other philosophers have written reviews of Caspar Hare's theories.

 Other philosophers have discussed various other related ideas.
 Similar questions are also asked by J. J. Valberg in justifying his horizonal view of the self.
 Japanese philosopher Hitoshi Nagai has used the concept of first person perspectives as a way of defining the self, defining the self as the "one who directly experiences the consciousness of oneself".
 It has also been argued that the self is an "idiomodific" concept.